-It is more than 100 years when ultrasound is used for analyzing materials and echolocation.
-A bit later it was adapted for medical diagnostics.
+It has been more than 100 years since ultrasound has been used for analyzing materials and echolocation.
+A bit later, it was adapted for medical diagnostics.
 Ultrasound became popular and widespread due to the number of benefits.
 Probably one of the essential features is that it is non-destructive.
 The other is simplicity and precision.
-Of course when we talk about price and simplicity we have X-ray or tomography in mind.
+Of course, when we talk about price and simplicity we have X-ray or tomography in mind.
 Ultrasound can be used in many areas and environments.
-You can measure geometrical properties of internal structures, physical properties like density, tension.
-In medical diagnostics, ultrasound is mostly used for visualization of tissues and inner organs.
+You can measure geometrical properties of internal structures and physical properties like density and tension.

 Ultrasound waves and parameters

 Ultrasound waves are mechanical waves that propagate through media.
-In solid materials, ultrasound waves propagate faster while in liquids and biological tissues slower (~1400 m/s).
-In air due to low-density sound waves propagate relatively slowly (~340 m/s).
+In solid materials, ultrasound waves propagate faster, while in liquids and biological tissues slower (~1400 m/s).
+In the air, due to low-density sound, waves propagate relatively slowly (~340 m/s).
 Ultrasound speed depends on temperature and pressure.

 Ultrasound wavelength is strictly tied to its speed and frequency: